intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 <img src="../figures/async-ckpt-classes.jpg" alt="Async Checkpoint Classes" width="1000">
 </div>

-- **GlobalCkptManager**
-    - Only one instance runs in the Rank 0 Agent process.
-    - The class is responsible for keeping the consistency of the checkpointing state in the shared memory and the storage.
-    - Get the read lock of shared memory and notify all agents to save the checkpointing state into the storage, update the checkpointing tracker file in the storage.
 - **AgentCkptManger**
-    - One instance runs in each agent process.
+    - One instance runs in each agent process. memory and the storage.
-    - Responsible for saving the checkpointing state from shared memory into the storage.
+    - Get the Shared lock of shared memory and save the checkpoint state into the storage.
-    - Notify the GlobalCkptManager when the saving procedure is completed.
+    - One of Agent check if all agents finish the writing and commit the checkpoint.

 - **TrainCkptManger**
     - One instance runs in each training process.
-    - Responsible for saving the checkpointing state from GPU to shared memory.
+    - Is responsible for coping the checkpointing state from GPU to shared memory.
-    - Notify the GlobalCkptManager when we need to save the checkpointing state into the storage.
+    - Notifies the AgentCkptManger to save the checkpoint state into the storage.

 ### Async Checkpointing Saving Steps